 What happens if my child is ill in school?

-The school’s medical room is situated at reception.
-If your child feels unwell they need to ask their class teacher or tutor for note before going to reception.
+The school has a specialist dedicated medical room.
+If your child feels unwell they need to ask their class teacher or tutor for note before going there.
 Here, a trained first aider will assess whether your child needs to be sent home.
 If this is the case, we will call you to either obtain permission to send them home alone or request that someone collects them.
 In some circumstances we can give paracetamol or hay fever medication, but only if we have your permission.

 The school has multiple qualified first aiders including staff who are trained to operate the school’s defibrillator should this be required.

 If your child has any regular medication they need to take, such as a course of antibiotics or insulin, we can look after this in a lockbox or a refrigerator.
 Students will need to administer their own medication, but can do so in the privacy of the school’s medical room.
 If your child requires an asthma pump or Epi-Pen, please ensure they carry these will them at all times.
 We also ask that a spare inhaler is kept in the Medical Room.